Concord String Quartet: Farewell Concert Program Notes (partial) May 7, 1987

 three Canadian provinces, and six other foreign countries.

 They celebrated the end of their first three-year residency at Dartmouth College with a performance of the complete Beethoven quartets – considered the pivotal challenge for any string quartet, and later took that cycle around the country, including a Beethoven series in New York's Alice Tully Hall in three successive seasons.
-They have also performed a complete Bartok cycle, and participated in a summer devoted largely to the chamber music of Franz Schubert. music.
+They have also performed a complete Bartok cycle, and participated in a summer devoted largely to the chamber music of Franz Schubert.

 Never far from public sight, they made news in 1976 when they rehearsed with composer Lukas Foss in the lounge of the Pan American terminal at Kennedy International Airport – the only place where the busy quartet and composer could cross paths during hectic touring schedules.
 They were again in the headlines in 1982 when Jennings' Stradivarius violin was stolen after a concert on Nantucket Island – and it was recovered on the mainland several days later.

 In 1977 the quartet won the first of two Emmy Awards (for the New England Region) for its three-part PBS broadcast "The Concord String Quartet Plays Bartok and Haydn."

 At Dartmouth College, each has held a position of Adjunct Associate Professor of Music.
 As individuals, they have performed at Dartmouth and throughout the region with great frequency.
 Members of the quartet have soloed with the Dartmouth Symphony Orchestra in major concerti, have appeared in solo recital, and have performed with other faculty and visiting artists in a variety of chamber music contexts.

 In addition to their Beethoven, Bartok, and Schubert celebrations, other significant Dartmouth performances have included a concert of new works by faculty members Jon Appleton, Lauren Levey, and Christian Wolff, a performance with their "musical godfather" Robert Mann, of some of his own music; a continuing series devoted to Mozart quartets and quintets, and concerts with celebrated guest artists including Gervase de Peyer, Richard Goode, Claude Monteux, Gilbert Kalish, Leslie Guinn, Menahem Pressler, Bernard Greenhouse, and Walter Trampler.